Home of the Department of Political Science & Criminal Justice

 Chair, Department of Political Science and Criminal Justice

-The Department of Political Science and Criminal Justice provides students a rigorous and supportive learning environment that emphasizes
+The Department of Political Science and Criminal Justice provides its political science and criminal justice students a rigorous and supportive learning environment and is distinguished by our focus on:

 About the Department

-The Department of Political Science and Criminal Justice houses the University’s programs in political science, criminal justice, and pre-law.
+The Department of Political Science and Criminal Justice houses the University’s programs in political science, criminal justice, and legal studies.

 In addition, faculty members combine academic expertise with real-world experience as forensic scientists, criminal investigators, probation officers, criminal and civil attorneys, political analysts, and political activists.